annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/utilities/fieldset.md

 # Fieldset

-You can use the Fieldset UI Pattern to group related elements, such as controls and labels, to help improve the layout of your application and to help users better understand the information.
+You can use the Fieldset UI Pattern to group and label related information, such as a users personal details, improving the overall look and layout of your application.

 ![](<images/fieldset-image-1.png>)